-- EST will provide technical advice to Primary Bidders to assist in scheme development; - EST will receive scheme submissions from Primary Bidders with all the necessary associated documentation and information, to include a summary scheme submission form as shown in Appendix 1 of the Framework Document: - EST will liaise with Primary Bidders as necessary to ensure the requirements of the Framework Document have been met in the development of each scheme; - EST will assess and endorse scheme submissions with reference to the criteria laid out in the Framework Document, to include verification and validation of scheme proposals, cost-effectiveness of schemes and energy savings to be expected.
-EST will forward recommendations for award of funding to Utility Regulator for final approval; - EST will provide ongoing assessment of the progress of approved submissions with reference to the Framework Document.
-EST will oversee the scheme variation process including the endorsement of proposed variations that are consistent with the Framework Document and where appropriate forward to the Utility Regulator for approval; - EST will assess and endorse submissions of invoices and proof of work done as outlined in section 2.5 of the Framework Document; - EST will receive six-month and nine-month interim progress reports from Primary Bidders and post-implementation reports with associated information, ensuring schemes are delivered as per approved submission/scheme variation.
-EST will ensure that the final energy savings claimed for schemes are calculated correctly and adjusted if necessary in line with the parameters set out in the Framework Document.
-EST will liaise as required with Primary Bidders to ensure any queries are sorted out before forwarding reports to Utility Regulator for approval;

-EST will calculate incentives earned by Primary Bidders, as appropriate, using overachievement on energy saving targets and ensuring that there is no double counting of energy savings as per section 3.6 of the Framework Document.
+- PA will provide technical advice to Primary Bidders to assist in scheme development; - PA will receive scheme submissions from Primary Bidders with all the necessary associated documentation and information, including but not limited to a summary scheme submission form as shown in Appendix 1 of the Framework Document and scheme submission spread sheets; - PA will liaise with Primary Bidders as necessary to ensure the requirements of the Framework Document have been met in the development of each scheme; - PA will assess and endorse scheme submissions with reference to the criteria laid out in the Framework Document, to include verification and validation of scheme proposals, cost-effectiveness of schemes and energy savings to be expected.
+PA will forward recommendations for award of funding to Utility Regulator for final approval; - PA will provide ongoing assessment of the progress of approved submissions with reference to the Framework Document.
+PA will oversee the scheme variation process including the endorsement of proposed variations that are consistent with the Framework Document and where appropriate forward to the Utility Regulator for approval; - PA will assess and endorse submissions of invoices and proof of work done as outlined in section 2.5 of the Framework Document; - PA will receive six-month and nine-month interim progress reports from Primary Bidders and post-implementation reports with associated information, ensuring schemes are delivered as per approved submission/scheme variation.
+PA will ensure that the final energy savings claimed for schemes are calculated correctly and adjusted if necessary in line with the parameters set out in the Framework Document.
+PA will liaise as required with Primary Bidders to ensure any queries are sorted out before forwarding reports to Utility Regulator for approval; - PA will calculate incentives earned by Primary Bidders, as appropriate, using overachievement on energy saving targets and ensuring that there is no double counting of energy savings as per section 3.6 of the Framework Document.